maxwax/birdseye/README.md

 birdseye
 ========

-Birdseye: A Linux System Environment Reporting Script
+A Linux System Environment Reporting Script

+This program captures a comprehensive inventory of a Linux system's environment and reports it in an HTML5+CSS output file that can easily be viewed with any modern browser.

+Hardware, firmware, software and state information is reported.

+Download the birdseye-sample.html file and open it with an HTML5 compliant browser to see an example of a Birdseye report on a basic Linux system.